tatou-tatou/Themes/Stendhal/Panel/README.md

 I also added a patch made by [this guy](https://github.com/pentla/bar), that allows to print the current x coordinate of the clickable area.
 Very useful.

-**My setup won't work if you are using the vanilla bar.**
+**/!\ I make extensive use of those changes, so my setup won't work if you are using the vanilla bar. /!\**

 To have the same panel as me, put all the scripts in your $PATH.
 Sometimes, it might need another script I put in `~/.bin`, so look for it in the appropriate [place](https://github.com/tatou-tatou/dotfiles/tree/master/.bin).

-The developper was lazy and haven't implemented a way to increase the maximum number of clickable areas without recompiling.
-In the source code, there is a `#define N 20` somewhere, **increase** that value if you need more (if you use everything I did, you will).
-If you use my fork, that value is already increased.
+*Note:* The developper was lazy and haven't implemented a way to increase the maximum number of clickable areas without recompiling.
+In the source code, there is a `#define N 20` somewhere, **increase** that value if you need more (if you use everything I did, the highest possible number of clickable areas at the same time is above twenty).

 #Panel